mwambajoakim/alx-higher_level_programming/0x03-python-data_structures/README.md

 - If `idx` is out of range (> of number of element in my_list), the function does not modify anything, and returns the original list
 - No modules were imported
 - Did not use `try/except`

+## 03 - This function prints all integers of a list, in reverse order.
+- Prototype: `def print_reversed_list_integer(my_list=[]):`
+- Format: one integer per line
+- No module was imported
+- Assuming that the list only contains integers
+- No integers were cast to a string
+- Used str.format() to print integers